 2.14.3 Check Box: Certify that the Eligible Entity will adhere to BEAD Program requirements regarding Initial Proposal funds usage.
-If the Eligible Entity is not requesting funds in the Initial Proposal round and will not submit the Initial Funding Request, note "Not applicable."

 The Broadband team certifies that it will adhere to BEAD Program requirements regarding Initial Proposal funds usage.
+Deployment efforts of subgrantees will be contingent upon grant round awards and construction season in South Dakota, which is limited.